dldc-packages/zendb/README.md

 // Result type: Array<{ id: string; name: string }>

-// Columns are typed in expression functions const filtered = schema.tables.users.query() .where((c) => Expr.equal(c.id, Expr.external("123")))
+// Columns are typed in expression functions
+// Use Expr.external() to pass dynamic values safely const filtered = schema.tables.users.query()
+  .where((c) => Expr.equal(c.id, Expr.external("123")))
   // c.id is known to be a string column